 The town ofis close-by and is a region with interesting things to do, yet is never overly congested.
 From the beach, Salisbury is not far away, roughly a half mile (three quarters of a kilometer).

 Whether or not you encounter a lot of other visitors will vary depending on the time of day, particularly in the high season when hotels overflow with tourists.
 There aren't many large hotels nearby, but you may encounter visitors staying at some of the area's smaller options.

 You'll find a decent amount of lodgings within driving distance.
 A few of the more convenient possibilities are displayed in the list below.

 |Sunset Bay Club Hotel||0.6||N||Resort|

-If you visit the beach around lunchtime this beach has many nearby restaurants, and you won't have to look too far from the sea.
-One of the closest restaurants is.
-The restaurant serves International cuisine.
+When you're starving for a midday meal, the area around this beach has plenty to offer, and you won't have to look too far from the sea.
+One of the closest places to eat is.
+This restaurant has a menu featuring International cuisine.
 Visitors often rave about their crepes.
-When you start to get hungry, you won't need to wait too long to eat as it's just a little ways away.
+You'll have the option of walking or taking a cab since it's just a short distance away.

 |(767) 277-3607||International||--||0.3 mi.||NW|

 |Lobster Palace||(767) 446-6522||Belgian, Caribbean, Creole||Informal||0.6 mi.||N|